-The actual date on which the final distribution on each Tranche of the Notes will be made may be earlier than the maturity date set forth above as a result of a variety of factors including payments and prepayments on the Financed Student Loans or the exercise by the Corporation of its option to redeem the Notes in whole but not in part on any Distribution Date when the Pool Balance is 10% or less of the Initial Pool Balance as more particularly described under "Optional Redemption" below.
+The aggregate outstanding principal balance of the Notes will be due and payable in full on January 25, 2041.
+The actual date on which the final distribution on the Notes will be made may be earlier than the maturity date set forth above as a result of a variety of factors including payments and prepayments on the Financed Student Loans or the exercise by the Corporation of its option to redeem the Notes in whole but not in part on any Distribution Date when the Pool Balance is ten percent (10%) or less of the Initial Pool Balance as more particularly described under "Optional Redemption" below.

-The Notes are subject to payments of principal, applied pro rata within each Tranche, to be made on Distribution Dates from amounts deposited to the credit of the Principal Account for such purpose.
-Except after the occurrence of an Event of Default, principal will be paid first on the A-1 Notes until paid in full, second on the A-2 Notes until paid in full, and third on the A-3 Notes until paid in full.
-See "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION - Defaults and Remedies."
-Not less than two Business Days prior to each Distribution Date, the Trustee will send the Securities Depository written notice with respect to the dollar amount per \$1,000 original principal amount of a Tranche thereof, that the Trustee will be paying to the Securities Depository on the Distribution Date.
-Such notices, which will be required to indicate clearly that they relate to a "Pro Rata Pass-Through Distribution of Principal," within a Tranche will be required to contain the Ending Balance Factor and the Trustee contact's name and telephone number, and will be required to be sent by Electronic Means (or such other method designated by the Securities Depository) to the Securities Depository's Dividend Department.
+The Notes will be subject to payments of principal, applied pro rata, to be made on Distribution Dates from amounts deposited to the credit of the Principal Account for such purpose.
+Not less than two (2) Business Days prior to each Distribution Date, the Trustee will be required to send the Securities Depository written notice with respect to the dollar amount per \$1,000 original principal amount of the Notes that the Trustee will pay the Securities Depository on the Distribution Date.
+Such notices, which will be required to indicate clearly indicate that they relate to a "Pro Rata Pass-Through Distribution of Principal" will be required to contain the Ending Balance Factor and the Trustee contact's name and telephone number and will be required to be sent by Electronic Means (or such other method designated by the Securities Depository) to the Securities Depository's Dividend Department.

-"Principal Distribution Amount," with respect to any Distribution Date, means the amount, if any, by which (a) the aggregate principal amount of the Notes Outstanding as of the end of the most recent Collection Period exceeds (b) the Adjusted Pool Balance divided by 120%; but not less than the amount of any principal due if such Distribution Date is also a Stated Maturity Date or Notes have been duly called for redemption on such Distribution Date in accordance with the 2010-1 Series Resolution.
+"Principal Distribution Amount" with respect to any Distribution Date, means the amount, if any, by which (i) the aggregate principal amount of the Notes Outstanding as of the end of the most recent Collection Period exceeds (ii) the Adjusted Pool Balance less the Specified Overcollateralization Amount; but not less than the amount of any principal due if such Distribution Date is also a Stated Maturity Date or Notes have been duly called for redemption on such Distribution Date in accordance with the Series Resolution.